Hello again! It is the blog How Unique Japan! How are you?

 This one is also popular.
 Why are those oak leaves?

 Therefore, the Kamon originally was for the family concerned with monk jobs.
 During The Edo era, many people wanted that emblem style to get good luck and happiness from Japanese goods.
-This is why the emblems got popular.
+That is why the emblems got popular.

 As well as the oak trees continuously make new leaves.
 When an old leaf dropped, the new one would come soon.
 That phenomenon gave the old Japanese the feeling that the family bloodline never ends.
 That is another reason for the popularity.